swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 The standard library will also provide two sets of default implementations:

-* For types using `DefaultStringInterpolation`, it will provide a default `init(stringInterpolation:)` which extracts the value after interpolation and forwards it to `init(stringLiteral:)`.
-Thus, types which currently conform to `ExpressibleByStringLiteral` and use `String` as their literal type can add simple interpolation support by merely changing their conformance to `ExpressibleByStringInterpolation`.
+* For types using `DefaultStringInterpolation`, it will provide a default `init(stringInterpolation:)` that extracts the value after interpolation and forwards it to `init(stringLiteral:)`.
+Thus, types that currently conform to `ExpressibleByStringLiteral` and use `String` as their literal type can add simple interpolation support by merely changing their conformance to `ExpressibleByStringInterpolation`.

-* For other types, it will provide a default `init(stringLiteral:)` which constructs a `Self.StringInterpolation` instance, calls its `appendLiteral(_:)` method, and forwards it to `init(stringInterpolation:)`.
+* For other types, it will provide a default `init(stringLiteral:)` that constructs a `Self.StringInterpolation` instance, calls its `appendLiteral(_:)` method, and forwards it to `init(stringInterpolation:)`.
 (An unavailable or deprecated `init(stringLiteral:)` will ensure that this is never used with the `init(stringInterpolation:)` provided for `DefaultStringInterpolation`-using types, which would cause infinite recursion.)

 ### The `appendInterpolation` method(s)

 `StringInterpolation` types must conform to a `StringInterpolationProtocol`, which requires the `init(literalCapacity:interpolationCount:)` and `appendLiteral(_:)` methods.

 Non-literal segments are restricted at compile time to the overloads of `appendInterpolation` supplied by the conformer.
-This allows conforming types to restrict the values which can be interpolated into them by implementing only methods which accept the types they want to support. `appendInterpolation` can be overloaded to support several unrelated types.
+This allows conforming types to restrict the values that can be interpolated into them by implementing only methods that accept the types they want to support. `appendInterpolation` can be overloaded to support several unrelated types.

 `appendInterpolation` methods can specify any parameter signature they wish.
 An `appendInterpolation` method can accept multiple parameters (with or without default values), can require a label on any parameter (including the first one), and can have variadic parameters. `appendInterpolation` methods can also throw; if one does, the string literal must be covered by a `try`, `try?`, or `try!` keyword.
 Future work includes enhancing String to accept formatting control.

 While this part of the design gives us great flexibility, it does introduce an implicit relationship between the compiler and ad-hoc methods declared by the conformer.
 It also restricts what values can be interpolated in a context generic over `StringInterpolationProtocol`, though further constraints can lift this restriction.

-Even though there is no formal requirement listed in the protocol, we have modified the compiler to emit an error if a `StringInterpolationProtocol`-conforming type does not have at least one overload of `appendInterpolation` which is as public as the type, does not return a value (or returns a discardable value), and is not static.
+Even though there is no formal requirement listed in the protocol, we have modified the compiler to emit an error if a `StringInterpolationProtocol`-conforming type does not have at least one overload of `appendInterpolation` that is as public as the type, does not return a value (or returns a discardable value), and is not static.

 ### Interpolation parsing changes